 He is mostly right, although I don't agree with that last phrase.
 The other fundamental piece of the puzzle is spaced repetition: many reviews at the begininning and less frequent reviews with time.

 I strongly recommend using a spaced repetition software like the free and awesome Anki.
 You could of course not use any software and just rely on your own instincts to choose when and how you should review, but if you're anything like me you probably shouldn't trust your personal self-discipline and judgement.
 You can use the web version here https://ankiweb.net and/or the much more complete offline version here http://ankisrs.net/.
 The mobile versions are only useful for impromptu revisions in random places.
 All those versions can be synched to each others.
-And here are some alternatives if you prefer: https://en.wikipedia.org/wiki/List_of_flashcard_software Don't be intimidated by the gray interface and the many possible options and ways that you can customize everything.
+And here are some alternatives if you prefer: https://en.wikipedia.org/wiki/List_of_flashcard_software (Memrise is a popular and more user friendly one, especially for languages).
+Don't be intimidated by the gray interface and the many possible options and ways that you can customize everything.
 At it's core, Anki is just a flashcards program where you write something on one side and see if you can retrieve the answer before checking the answer on the other side.
-You can use flashcards produced by others, but you shoud know that it's usually not a good idea.
+You can use flashcards produced by others, but you should know that it's usually not a good idea.
 Making your own cards and choosing what should appear on it is an important part of the learning process.
 Those cards can be very simple ("Brazil" on one side and the capital "Brasilia" on the other") or more complex, adding pictures and sounds and all your notes about electromagnetism and so on.
 Depending on how easily you can retrieve the answer, Anki will calculate how long it should wait before asking you again.
 No need to reply in writing, just click to indicate how easy or hard it was for you to retrieve the answer.
 The algorithm is made to optimize long term retention in a minimal amount of time.
 Here’s a 5 minutes video to explain the basics as well as some optional useful features: https://www.youtube.com/watch?v=7K2StK7e3ww And here’s another video explaining how to make particularly memorable flashcards.
 I personally don’t follow every single one of those recommendations, but it doesn’t mean that those aren’t good advices: https://www.youtube.com/watch?v=mzCEJVtED0U Anki’s algorythm is made so that for moderately difficult informations, you will remember correctly about 90% of the time.
 If you want to know everything at any given point, you will have to do some more frequent revisions.
 To do so you can open a deck and click on “options” or “custom study”.
 Or you can go in the “tool” section above and select “create filthered deck” and review everything in a particular deck.
 Personally, for informations that I want to be able to reproduce anywhere in any circumstance, I like to be able to answer quickly and I prefer to remember 99% of everything correctly instead of 90%.
 For that reason, I went to the options and entered a maximum review delay of 2 months.
 That means that everything I want to remember very well will be briefly reviewed at least once every 2 months.
 It’s tempting to first review what you already know.
 Every correct answer will give your brain a little shot of dopamine.
-But of course it’s preferable to focus first and foremost you time and attention and energy toward those more problematic and difficult parts.
+But of course it’s preferable to focus first and foremost your time and attention and energy toward those more problematic and difficult parts.

 I know I'm repeating myself, but even if you foolishly decided to avoid using mnemonics and memory palaces, you should still develop the habit of testing yourself and reviewing periodically using spaced repetition.
 Spaced repetition + retrieval practice = being able to remember amazing amount of information.
 Of course, the hardest part is to kick yourself hard enough to get you to actually do the work, but it's definitely worth it if you care about knowing stuff long term.
 Now if on top of that, you can also use mnemonics and build some memory palaces, there are almost no limits to what you will be able to remember.